FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 In head pitch mask indexing, we only store one mask number to represent attendance/absense of each pitch.
 We pick notes from head of a song, according to these rules:

-1. Pick 10 notes at most, because people has 10 fingers, and for piano score, 10 notes must contain the whole first chord.
+1. Pick 10 notes at most, because people has 10 fingers, and for piano score, 10 notes must contain the entire first chord.[^3]

-2. Unless conficted with rule 1, pick **N** difference pitches at least.
+2. Unless conficted with *rule 1*, pick **N** difference pitches at least.
+N is a constant which we will talk about later.

-3. Unless conficted with rule 1, end of picked notes must contains an entire chord.
+3. Unless conficted with *rule 1*, end of picked notes must contains an entire chord.
-To tolerate tendency order error in chord, arpeggio or some fast music progress, we choose an tolerance interval $\epsilon$ (for example, $\epsilon$=120ms), the last picked note's begin time $t_x$ must satisfy:
+To tolerate tendency order error when user play chord, arpeggio or some fast music progress, we choose an tolerance interval $\epsilon$ (for example, $\epsilon$=120ms), the last picked note's begin time $t_x$ must satisfy:
 $$t_{x+1} - t_{x} > \epsilon$$

 For generating masks of candidate songs, we obey all rules.
-And for query mask, we ignore rule 3 to guarantee query mask is a subset of candidate mask for the same song.
+And for query mask, we ignore *rule 3* to guarantee query mask is a subset of candidate mask for the same song.

 Here are examples: